jaepass/commercejs-react-functional/TUTORIAL.md

 ```

 As you saw earlier in the abbreviated JSON, the returned product data object comes with all the information that you
 need to build a product listing view.
-In the code snippet above, your `product` prop is being used to access the various
-properties.
-First, render an image tag with the `src` value of `product.media.source` as the values inside the curly
-braces dynamically binds to the attributes.
+In the code snippet above, your `product` prop is being used to access the various properties.
+First, render an image tag with the `src` value of `product.media.source` as the values inside the curly braces dynamically binds to the attributes followed by the `product.name`, `product.description`, and `product.price`.

 ## Create our products list component

 It's now time to create a `ProductsList.js` component inside `src/components`.
-The `ProductsList` component will be another
-class component which will loop through and render a list of `ProductItem` components.
+The `ProductsList` component will be another function component which will loop through and render a list of `ProductItem` components.

 First, import in the `ProductItem` component.
 Next, define a `products` prop.
 This will be provided by the parent component.

-In your return statement you need to use the `map` function
-to render a `ProductItem` component for each product in your `products` prop.
+In your return statement you need to use the `map` function to render a `ProductItem` component for each product in your `products` prop.
 You also need to pass in a unique identifier (`product.id`) as the `key` attribute - React will use it to determine which items in a list have changed and which parts of your application need to be re-rendered.

 ```js
 import React from 'react';